microsoft/vscode-docs/docs/python/testing.md

 - **Test: Debug Tests in Current File** - launches the debugger for the tests you have defined in the file you have open in the editor.
 - **Test: Debug Test at Cursor** - launches the debugger only for the method where you have your cursor focused on the editor.
 You can also use the "Debug Test" icons in **Test Explorer** to launch the debugger for all tests in a selected scope as well as all discovered tests.

-You can also change the default behaviour of clicking on the gutter decoration to debug tests instead of run, by changing the `testing.defaultGutterClickAction` setting value to `debug` in your `settings.json` file.
+You can also change the default behavior of clicking on the gutter decoration to debug tests instead of run, by changing the `testing.defaultGutterClickAction` setting value to `debug` in your `settings.json` file.

 The debugger works the same for tests as for other Python code, including breakpoints, variable inspection, and so on.
-To customize settings for debugging tests, you can specify ```"purpose": ["debug-test"]``` in the `launch.json` file in the ```.vscode``` folder from your workspace.
+To customize settings for debugging tests, you can specify `"purpose": ["debug-test"]` in the `launch.json` file in the `.vscode` folder from your workspace.
 This configuration will be used when you run **Test: Debug All Tests**, **Test: Debug Tests in Current File** and **Test: Debug Test at Cursor** commands.

 For example, the configuration below in the ```launch.json``` file disables the ```justMyCode``` setting for debugging tests: